launchdarkly/launchpad-ui/packages/core/README.md

 ### Importing stylesheets

-In some frameworks, such as Remix, adding styles via `<link rel="stylesheet">` tags is the preferred approach.
-In LaunchPad, we expose each component's stylesheets so you can import them directly.
-For a Remix example, [click here](https://github.com/launchdarkly/launchpad-ui/blob/main/apps/remix/app/root.tsx#L41).
+Side-effect imports of CSS files are used for component styles.
+In LaunchPad, we also expose each component's stylesheets so you can import them directly.
+For a Remix example, [click here](https://github.com/launchdarkly/launchpad-ui/blob/main/apps/remix/app/root.tsx#L16-L29).

 ---